ruauka/pprof-actions-go/README.md

 ## Work

 To check alive of service make GET request on http://localhost:8080/health.
-If service are alive you get JSON:
+If service is alive you get JSON:

 ```bash
 {